SumoLogic/sumologic-documentation/docs/search/Time-Compare.md

 To create a custom Time Compare, select Custom from the menu, then make your selections in the Custom Time Compare query builder dialog.

 You can retrieve time-shifted data up to the last 40 days.
-We do not support going back further in time.
+We don't support going back further in time.

 ![CustomTimeCompare.png](/img/search/time-compare/CustomTimeCompare.png)